jrpotter/notebook/notes/algorithms/sorting/bubble-sort.md

 %%ANKI
 Basic
-How is it bubble sort achieves best case linear runtime?
+How is it `BUBBLE_SORT` achieves best case linear runtime?
 Back: By terminating when no swaps occurred on a given iteration.
 Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
 <!--ID: 1707504634782-->